“This securities litigator wins big, particularly when her clients are the biggest on earth.”—“Lawyers on the Fast Track,” The Recorder

 Served as trial counsel for T-Mobile in a successful trade secrets lawsuit against the Chinese smartphone maker Huawei Technologies alleging the manufacturer stole T-Mobile’s smartphone testing robot.

-Defended a senior executive at an international gaming company in whistleblower suit investigated by the SEC, resulting in no charges or fines.
+Defended a senior executive at an international gaming company in a whistleblower suit investigated by the SEC, resulting in no charges or fines.

-Represented a Hong Kong investment company in multiparty RICO and breach of contract action alleging violations of U.S. export control laws leading to a successful motion to compel arbitration between third parties and stay of the litigation with respect to the client.
+Represented a Hong Kong investment company in a multiparty RICO and breach of contract action alleging violations of U.S. export control laws leading to a successful motion to compel arbitration between third parties and stay of the litigation with respect to the client.

-Defended a leading global professional services company against an $830 million actuarial malpractice lawsuit brought by the city of Houston in connection with the city’s $6.2 billion pension crisis and obtained a favorable settlement.
+Defended a leading global professional services company against an $830 million actuarial malpractice lawsuit brought by the City of Houston in connection with the city’s $6.2 billion pension crisis and obtained a favorable settlement.

-Representing Southern California Edison and Edison International in litigation arising out of the 2017 Thomas Fire and 2018 Montecito mudslides.
+Represented Southern California Edison and Edison International in litigation arising out of the 2017 Thomas Fire and 2018 Montecito mudslides.

 Obtained a settlement for only attorneys’ fees, after filing a motion for summary judgment, in a professional liability matter against a security assessment firm facing alleged damages of over $150 million.